govuk-one-login/rp-reference/clients/Apex-SalesForce/README.md

 ## GOV.UK One Login Relying Party Application

-A SalesForce application using GOV.UK One Login to authenticate users.This is intended as a reference and doesn't represent production quality code.
+This is a SalesForce application using GOV.UK One Login to authenticate users.
+It is intended as a reference and doesn't represent production-quality code.

 ## Development

 To successfully integrate with GOV.UK One Login, the following pre-requisite work are required.

-- Create a key pair for private_key_jwt assertion
+- Create a key pair for the private_key_jwt assertion
-- Create a Custom Metadata Types for the GOV.UK endpoints required for Apex class auth.AuthenticationPlugin
+- Create Custom Metadata Types for the GOV.UK endpoints required for Apex class auth.AuthenticationPlugin
 - Import the provided Apex code into Salesforce

 ### Generate a Key Pair